-I am the oldest child and the only daughter Clara Beth and Lewis Knight, poor Jeff, bless his heart, a Boomer child of the 50’s born in Daddy’s hometown of Little Rock, Arkansas.
+I am the oldest child and the only daughter Clara Beth and Lewis Knight, poor Jeff, bless his heart, a Boomer child of the 50’s born in my Daddy’s hometown of Little Rock, Arkansas.

 I lived an idyllic childhood for ten years in the Pacific Northwest, or as Gammie called it, God’s country.

-To this day I am still bummed that my Daddy said it rained too much and it was heavily unionized which all made for a depressing environment.
-He longed to get back to the South.
+To this day I am still sad that Daddy said it rained too much and was too heavily unionized - all of which made for a depressing environment.
+He longed to return to the South.

 Texas is Big Sky country.
 But we wouldn’t make our home in Texas until 1962.
-First we would live again for 14 months in Little Rock before moving to Dallas in the Fall of 1962.
+First we would live a brief 14 months in Little Rock before moving to Dallas in the Fall of 1962.

 Like all children I would adapt, make new friends and put down roots in the South.
 Time does have a way of healing all wounds but I will always wonder what it would have been like if Daddy had loved Oregon.
 He encouraged me to make new friends.
 To me that was harsh advice, but that was his tough love style born out of his Depression era days.